Photo Protein — Snap. Scan. Hit Your Goals. About • Photo Protein

 How it works

-2. See instant estimates.
-We’ll show protein, fat, carbs, and calories with a photo, itemized table, and a quick macro pie.
+2. 2 See instant estimates.
+We'll show protein, fat, carbs, and calories with a photo, itemized table, and quick macro breakdown.

 Mixed dishes, stews, and hidden fillings are harder to estimate from a single photo.
 Lighting and how much of the food is visible also affect accuracy.